Deciphering Solar Magnetic Activity: 140 Years Of The `Extended Solar Cycle' -- Mapping the Hale Cycle: Introduction

 \subsection{The Contemporary ESC}

 Wilson's largely observational paper is poorly cited [$N$=125 at time of writing] despite, or maybe due to, the clear complexity it adds to the solar activity puzzle---activity cycles clearly overlap.
 Compared to the powerhouse solar dynamo papers of Babcock, Leighton, Parker, and Wang \& Sheeley noted above, Wilson's paper has a tiny fraction of the citations of each over the same timeframe.
 Why?
-The spatio-temporal overlapping is a problem to the popular dynamo theories discussed above---as we'll discuss later.
+The spatio-temporal overlapping, going back almost a decade in time and reaching far higher latitudes, could be a problem to some of the popular dynamo theories discussed above ---as we'll discuss later.
 Those theories were also conceived before Wilson's declaration, but never revised.
 Again, why?
 It is the view of the authors that Wilson and collaborators ``failed'' in one crucial arena---they were unable to identify how the phasing of their extended cycle pattern could explain the modulation of sunspots, grossly in number or the classical butterfly pattern.
 Had they managed, this would have drawn attention to the nature of the ESC as a more ``fundamental'' mode of the system.

-Such was the unheralded nature of Wilson and company's pioneering work that the authors of this review were blissfully unaware of its presence until near completion of their own work in this area \citep{Mac14}.
+Such was the unheralded nature of Wilson and company's pioneering work that the authors of this work were blissfully unaware of its presence until near completion of their own work in this area \citep{Mac14} (hereafter M2014).
 They investigated the spatio-temporal occurrence of ubiquitous small features in the Sun's corona called (coronal) Bright Points (or BPs) and the magnetic scale to which they were tied in the Sun's photosphere.
 McIntosh and colleagues were able to demonstrate that, for the epoch covered by the Solar and Heliospheric Observatory [\soho\/] and Solar Dynamic Observatory [\sdo\/], 1996--2013, or some 17 years, these small scale magnetically-rooted coronal features traced out a significant extension of the sunspot butterfly.
 They were able to identify overlapping bands of oppositely polarized magnetic activity responsible for sunspot cycles 22, 23, 24 and 25.

 Figure~\ref{fig:f2} compares the variation in the Sunspot number, total and hemispheric, with the Sunspot distribution with latitude and time, the EUV BP density progression and the data-inspired phenomenological concept that was constructed to demonstrate the global-scale magnetic interactions taking place as a function of time that M2014 credit with shaping the sunspot progression and amplitude.
 M2014 redefined the landmarks of the sunspot cycle in the context of the ``band-o-gram.'' as belonging to epochs of interaction between oppositely polarized global-scale magnetic systems.